pvdz/zeparser3/tests/testcases/parser/async_keyword/introduced_in_es8/async_asi_method.md

 `````
 throws: Parser error!
-  Async methods are a restricted production and cannot have a newline following it
+  Async functions are not supported in the currently targeted language version

 x = {async
  foo(){}}
     ^------- error
 `````

 ### Strict mode